Sightseeing by bicycle

-My friend John Lauber of Minneapolis, who also grew up in Iowa, will do a partial RAGBRAI for the 11th time this summer.
+My friend John Lauber of Minneapolis, who also grew up in Iowa, likes to ride a partial RAGBRAI.

 “I do think seven days of RAGBRAI is too much; it's a horde, and you feel like you've joined the Crusades,'' he said.
 “But I just love the small towns, because they rise to the occasion.
 And I like the countryside.''